karanpraharaj/legalease/README.md

 > And our user, with the help of this feature, should be able to quickly turn a blank page into a strong, editable, first draft with this factual narrative that we have generated.
 > And that's the long and short of it.

+#### Planning stuff

+For the hackathon, a proof of concept of the AI capabilities will be great but if we can also give a POC of a path to production (e.g. containerization of Whisper and deployment as a Heroku app or something, idk), that would be a great sell.

+We can decide the scope and complexity as we go based on how hard we find the project overall and how many people we end up taking on in the team.

+* Figure out a way to record audio at 16 kHz and bit depth of 16.
+Preferred format is .wav.
+* Check if ffmpeg works well with Python.
+This could also help with input conversion to the required format (above).
+* Find if there is a way whisper can be built with Apple CoreML support.
+If Whisper's encoder can be executed on Apple Silicon for audio encoding speed up, we will get a big speedup.
+* Should we run the Whisper transcription in a docker container?
+That way we can run it as a service in K8s.
+(Get Nick's advice on this later)
+* Check if Gradio has microphone support.
+Will not matter if a UI person joins team, because we will probably write the frontend in React then.
+Not a React fan but a UI written in the same framework as R11 should make our work a stronger POC.
+Gradio can be our insurance plan.
+* Run tests to compare quantized model with more parameters v/s unquantized model with fewer parameters.
+What is the performance v/s speed tradeoff?
+* Live-streamed realtime transcriptions: The "realtime" part of this makes it extremely hard.
+Seems almost impossible but it would be INSANE if we can do it.
+* For Karan: read [Whisper](https://cdn.openai.com/papers/whisper.pdf) paper properly.

 ## References
 - [Whisper: Robust Speech Recognition via Large-Scale Weak Supervision](https://cdn.openai.com/papers/whisper.pdf)